waittim/waittim.github.io/_posts/2019-11-22-power-correlation.md

 ```
 ![](https://i.postimg.cc/02c64Qkt/image.png)

-As we can see, with the N increasing, the power under the certain correlation is growing up.
+As we can see, with the N increasing, the power under a certain correlation is growing up.
 In other words, when we can collect more samples, the probability that the study will end in success will be higher.
 And definitely, when the real correlation is higher, the probability will be higher.